Rome August 1939: World War II is about to break out but in taking his seat (stall C 20) at Caracalla, the unknown member of the audience

 Nicola Benois was a renowned scene-painter.
 His father Alexandre had designed the scenes for the Russian ballets in Paris in 1909.
 Nicola came to Italy in 1926 where he worked and lived until his death in 1982.

-Attilia Radice was the first dancer of the ballet.
+Attilia Radice was the principal dancer of the ballet.
 She had started her career at Teatro alla Scala in Milan.
 After leaving the stage she taught dance at Teatro dell'Opera in Rome.

-Beniamino Gigli, Rhadames, tenor - Iva Pacetti, Aida, soprano - Ebe Stignani, Amneris, mezzo-soprano - Gino Bechi, Amonasro, baritone
+(left to right) Beniamino Gigli, Radamès, tenor; Iva Pacetti, Aida, soprano; Ebe Stignani, Amneris, mezzo-soprano; Gino Bechi, Amonasro, baritone

 Beniamino Gigli, tenor, was no doubt the star of the performance.
 Born in 1890 he was at the peak of his career and he was